christianalfoni/reactx/docs/03_how_to.md

 # How to

-How can you possibly do any state management with a single primitive of `state`?
-Well, there is this magical construct we tend to forget when solving problems with abstractions... the JavaScript language and programming patterns.
+How can you possibly do any state management with a single primitive of `reactive`?
+Well, there is this magical construct we tend to forget when solving problems with abstractions... the language itself.

 ## Initialize state